tnmy44/gitlab-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 * There are edge cases where `paid_user_count` is greater than `total_user_count` (ex: more Dedicated licenses were sold than there were registered Dedicated users).
 In this case, we set `paid_user_count` to equal `total_user_count`.

 {% enddocs %}

+{% docs wk_ping_installation_latest %}

+**Description:**

+This model contains the installation-level attributes from the latest ping for each installation.

+**Data Grain:**
+* dim_installation_id

+**Filters & Business Logic in this Model:**

+* This model inherits all filters and business logic from [`mart_ping_instance`](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.mart_ping_instance#description).

+**Business Logic in this Model:**

+* Determine the first ping date for each installation.
+* Retrieve various attributes from the most recent ping for each installation.
+* Resulting table is a JOIN of the above two informations where each row represents a unique installation, containing both first ping date and latest ping attributes.
+* The `latest_` prefix on several columns indicates the status as of the most recent ping.